gg-blake/spotify-client/README.md

 }
 ```

 And, you're all set!
-When you want to make a request to spotify, implement the methods within the ```login.js``` file.
+When you want to make a request to Spotify, implement the methods within the ```login.js``` file.